TKDFusion/HomeAutomation-ThingWerks-IoT-Framework/Readme-Getting-Started.md

 ### Setup configurations for TW-Core and first run
 1) Modify the config-example.js and save as/rename to config.json, it must go in the same directory at th-core.js
-   * Configure Home Assistant Perameters:
+   * Configure Home Assistant Parameters:
      * one object {} for each HA server containing: enable, address, port etc.
    * Configure ESP devices
      * One object per device containing IP Address and Security Key
-2) Run the TW-Core and review avaiable entities
+2) Run the TW-Core and review available entities
    * Review Home Assistant entities http://127.0.0.1:20000/ha (or whatever port you specified in config.webDiagPort).
 These are the Home Assistant Entity names available for use in the TW-Client.
    * You can check the ESP Home devices that were discovered at http://127.0.0.1:20000/esp
    * use firefox to view the URL for pretty JSON formatting